 - JSON can contain nested structures.
 In JSON, the value can be of several types, including an array or an object.
 JSON is mainly used where the log records have been created and maintained like repeating sections.
 CSV is not based on nested structures.
 It is strictly based on two dimensional and tabular format.
 In CSV, to handle the log sections that are kept on repeating, the method is used as the vertical separation.

 - JSON is more verbose than CSV.
 CSV is more concise than JSON.

 Below is the topmost comparison between JSON vs CSV

-|Definition||JSON is used as storing and exchanging the data.||CSV is delimiting text that uses the comma to separate the file.|
+|Definition||JSON is used for storing and exchanging the data.||CSV is delimiting text that uses the comma to separate the file.|

-|Compact||It is less compact as compared to CSV file||The CSV files are more compact than other file formats.|
+|Compact||It is less compact as compared to the CSV file.||The CSV files are more compact than other file formats.|

-|Hierarchical||JSON shows better hierarchical and other relational data||CSV not able to show the data properly.|
+|Hierarchical||JSON shows better hierarchical and other relational data||CSV is not able to show the data properly.|

 |Scalability||JSON has a lot of scalability in terms of adding and editing the content||CSV is lagging in terms of scalability|